Department of Mathematics, Engineering, and Computer Science

 CS 230 Software Engineering 4 Cr

 This course addresses the development of software systems.
 Problemsolving concepts are integrated with a study of the software development life cycle, including project management, requirements analysis, system design, testing implementation, and maintenance issues.
 Students will create an object-oriented team project.
 Lectures and laboratory each week.
-Prerequisites: Grades of “C” or better in CS110 and CS120.
+Prerequisites: CS 110 and CS 120 (or equivalent).
 Fall semester.
 Fulfills Writing Intensive (WI) requirement.

 CS 309 Computer Architecture 4 Cr